Granulomatosis with polyangiitis (Wegener's)

 - Midline granulomatosis

-Wegener's granulomatosis is a type of vasculitis, or inflammation of the blood vessels.
+Granulomatosis with polyangiitis (Wegener's) is a type of vasculitis, or inflammation of the blood vessels.
 This limits the flow of blood to important organs, causing damage.
 It can affect any organ, but it mainly affects the sinuses, nose, trachea (windpipe), lungs and kidneys.
 Symptoms can vary in nature and severity, and may include sinus pain; discolored or bloody fluid from the nose; nasal ulcers; constant runny nose (rhinorrhea); joint pain; weakness; tiredness; and/or skin lesions.
-The cause of Wegener's granulomatosis is unknown.
+The cause of granulomatosis with polyangiitis is unknown.
 Early treatment is important.
 Most people improve with medicines to slow or stop the inflammation.

 - Genetics Home Reference contains information on Granulomatosis with polyangiitis (Wegener's).
 This website is maintained by the National Library of Medicine.